-Welcome from the morning Chair
+Welcome and opening remarks from the Chair

 INTERNATIONAL CASE STUDY:

 NORDeHEALTH aims to identify the challenges and opportunities in digitalisation of health services, especially when national portals are implemented to give patients online access to their Electronic Health Records and Personal eHealth Services for increasing self-management and transparency in healthcare.
 Bridget discusses the project and lessons we can learn from the implementation of patient’s access to their health records.

 Docent, Associate Professor in Information Systems at Karlstad University Business School, Sweden